When Is the Best Time

 On the Brazilian side, helicopter flights are allowed but not in Argentina due to the impact on flora and fauna.

-There is an airport on either side of the falls.
-In Brazil, it’s the Foz de Iguazu (IGV) less than 20 km from the town center.
+- There is an airport on either side of the falls.
+In Brazil, the Foz de Iguazu (IGV) is less than 20 km from the town centre.
 Daily direct flights from Rio de Janeiro are being offered.
 In Argentina, the airport is called Cataratas del Iguazu (IGR) a bit more than 20 km from the town Puerto de Iguazu.
 Soon the airport will be enlarged to increase the number of flights and tourists.
-More direct flights from different cities, not only Buenos Aires, are planned.
+More direct flights from different cities are planned, not only Buenos Aires.

-First of all, if you stay one day only you have to focus on the Argentinian or Brazilian Side.
-Many people arrive by plane in the morning and already leave Iguazu with the last plane the same day.
-We recommend staying at least two better three nights.
-That way, you can experience all different outlooks from the platforms and trails on the Argentinian side and visit the Brazilian side as well.
-For the falls on the Brazilian side, you may need a few hours only, but for the Argentinian side, I recommend at least an entire day.
+First of all, if you stay only one day, you have to focus on the Argentinian or Brazilian side.
+Many people arrive by plane in the morning and leave Iguazu with the last plane the same day.
+I recommend staying at least two better three nights.
+That way, you can experience all the different lookouts from the platforms and trails on the Argentinian side and visit the Brazilian side, too.
+You may need a few hours only for the falls on the Brazilian side, but for the Argentinian side, I recommend at least an entire day.
 The falls are much bigger and more impressive than the Niagara or Victoria Falls IMO.
-I have seen them all already, the Iguazu Falls are a Must.
-It's worth the effort to come here and fell the untamed power of mother nature.
+I have seen them all already; the Iguazu Falls are a Must.
+It's worth the effort to come here and feel the untamed power of mother nature.
 You can either get by bus or taxi to the Brasilian side.
 The trail there is quite short and takes 2 hours max.
 However, the view from there is spectacular and worth the effort, too!
 Citizens from the US have to pay $ 160 for a VISA if visiting the Brazilian side!

 Hiking Trails (Argentinian Side)